openedx/edx-documentation/en_us/shared/course_features/cohorts/cohort_config.rst

 Automated Cohorts
 =================

-The first time a learner views any course content, including the course **Discussion** page or content-specific discussion topics, if she is not already assigned to a cohort, she is randomly assigned to one of the automated cohorts.
+The first time a learner views course content on the **Course** or **Discussion** page, if she is not already assigned to a cohort, she is randomly assigned to one of the automated cohorts.
 If no automated cohorts exist, the system creates a :ref:`Default Cohort Group` and assigns the learner to this default cohort.

 .. note:: The default cohort is created to ensure that every learner is assigned to a cohort.
 To avoid having to re-assign learners from the default